birdybirdonline/Linux-Arctis-7-Plus-ChatMix/README.md

 ### Two Versions ###

-`install-a7pcm.sh` installs a daemon which ensures the chatmix dial controls the ChatMix balance on the headset.
+`install-arctis-pcm.sh` installs a daemon which ensures the chatmix dial controls the ChatMix balance on the headset.

-Alternatively, use `install-AllSound7P_ChatMix.sh` installs a different version which will control the ChatMix balance on *any* default system device, e.g. speakers etc.
+Alternatively, use `install-AllSound_ChatMix.sh` installs a different version which will control the ChatMix balance on *any* default system device, e.g. speakers etc.

 For both versions at startup of the daemon the user must disconnect and reconnect the USB dongle from the machine.